DallleHurst/AWD-Seatwork-1-4-HD-25/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
+This project is a Player Management Leaderboard web app:

+- What is the project: A web app for adding and displaying players with their names, scores, and levels, allowing sorting by score.
+- What’s the purpose: To manage and organize player information in a leaderboard, providing an interactive and visually appealing display.
+- Key components: Player input form, dynamic leaderboard table, score sorting button, and a modern design with a gold and blue color scheme.
-- What technology used and how it is used
+- Technology used and how it is used: HTML for structuring the page, CSS for styling the layout and visuals, and JavaScript for handling data input, player display, and sorting functionality.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Player Input Form
+- Leaderboard Table
-- Parallax transition
+- Sort Button
+- Player Count Display
+- Modern Design with Color Scheme and Background Image
-- Transactional
+- Responsive Layout

 ### Technology
 <!-- TODO: List of Technology Used -->